pajtai/js-facade-factory/README.md

 Sample usage:

 In a shared file / module, describe the facade that will be used by multiple imlementations.
-The faced is described using key value pairs.
+The facade is described using key value pairs.
 The keys are the method names, and the values are the descriptions of the functionality.

 ```javascript